Theoretical Physics 2 (Electrodynamics)

 2.) apply Maxwell's equations to compute field distributions

-3.) solve wave equations in vaccuum and in matter
+3.) solve wave equations in vacuum and in matter

 4.) calculate fields of moving charge distributions with Greens functions